kgruiz/PyTokenCounter/README.md

 # Example usage for counting tokens in a file for an LLM
 tokencount count-file test_file.txt --model gpt-4

+# Example usage for counting tokens in multiple files for an LLM
+tokencount count-files test_file1.txt test_file2.txt --model gpt-4

 # Example usage for counting tokens in a directory for an LLM
+tokencount count-files test_dir --model gpt-4 --no-recursive

+# Example usage for counting tokens in a directory for an LLM (alternative)
 tokencount count-dir test_dir --model gpt-4 --no-recursive
 ```